 There are 8 different classes of fares offered by American.
 They are:

 - Basic Economy: Lowest but genuinely popular fare.
-Seat selection is possible for a fee, some other paid-for upgrades are available too, but the tickets cannot be changed.
+Seat selection is possible for a fee, some other paid-for upgrades are available too, but the tickets cannot be changed (with exception for cancelled flights by the airline).

 - Main Cabin: Basic free seat selection, or paid Preferred seat selection at any time, free onboard entertainment, snacks, etc. Other upgrades, including wi-fi available for a fee.